sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 - Free
 - It can open Google Meet links in Chrome without any manual setup
+- It can open Mastodon links directly in a native Mastodon app
+- It can [open links to certain services](https://twitter.com/sindresorhus/status/1519020970027401216) in their desktop app (Zoom, Microsoft Teams, Figma, etc.) without any manual setup and without those apps supporting such links directly
+- Can show the icon of the active default browser in the menu bar
 - Removes tracking parameters on clicked and copied links
 - Open links in a private Safari window
 - Available in the App Store
 - Sandboxed (more secure)
 - Shortcuts support
 - Services support
+- Can choose menu bar icon
+- Convert copied links to [Songlink](https://odesli.co) for easy sharing

 Choosy benefits: